lra/mackup/README.md

 ## What does it do ?

-- Backup your application settings in Dropbox
+- Backups your application settings in Dropbox
-- Sync your application settings among all your workstations
+- Syncs your application settings among all your workstations
-- Restore your configuration on any fresh install in one command line
+- Restores your configuration on any fresh install in one command line

 By only tracking pure configuration files, it keeps the crap out of your freshly new installed workstation (No cache, temporary and locally specific files are